7arbeyx01/CRTP_Notes/Module2.md

 - We can use DefenderCheck (https://github.com/matterpreter/DefenderCheck) to identify code and strings from a binary that Windows Defender may flag.
 - This helps us in deciding on modifying the source code and minimal obfuscation.

+>xcopy: is a command-line utility in Microsoft Windows used for copying files and directories from one location to another.
+The name "xcopy" stands for "extended copy," and it is an enhanced version of the standard copy command in Windows.<br>

+>If executable download another executable the Windows Defender can catch this behavior so we can avoid that by using port forwarding by netsh after $null variable.<br>
+>netsh is a command-line utility in Microsoft Windows that allows users to configure and display various network-related settings.
+The term "netsh" stands for "network shell," and it provides a scripting interface to configure, monitor, and troubleshoot network components.